 What is bone cancer?

 Bone cancer is the term for several different cancers that develop in the bones.
 When cancer cells grow in a bone, it can harm normal bone tissue.
-The type of cell and tissue where the cancer begins determines the type of bone cancer.
+The type of cell and tissue where cancer begins determines the type of bone cancer.

 Cancers that form in the bone itself are called primary bone cancers.
 Many tumors that begin in organs or other parts of the body can spread to the bones, as well as other body parts.
-These growths are called secondary or metastatic bone tumors.
+These growths are called secondary or metastatic bone cancers.
 Breast, prostate and lung tumors most commonly metastasize (spread) to the bones.

 - Ewing sarcoma: Named for the doctor who first described this type of bone cancer, Ewing sarcoma includes many different tumors that have similar qualities and are believed to begin in the same types of cells.
-These tumors can form in the bones and in surrounding soft tissue.
+These tumors can form in the bones and in surrounding soft tissues.
 Ewing sarcoma most commonly grows in the hips, ribs and shoulder blades, or on long bones such as the legs.

 - Chondrosarcoma: Chondrosarcoma begins in tissue called cartilage.
 Cartilage is a soft connective tissue that allows movement between bones and joints.
 Some cartilage becomes bone when the body adds calcium to it.
-This cancer typically forms in the arm, leg, or pelvis bones.
+This cancer typically forms in the arm, leg or pelvis bones.
 Unlike osteosarcoma and Ewing sarcoma, chondrosarcoma occurs more frequently in adults than in younger people.